turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 *

-If you need help organizing your resume content, use this [Free Worksheet]().
+If you need help organizing your resume content, use this [Free Worksheet] .

 ## Due Dates & Reminders